dsavickij/unicorn-microservice-platform/README.md

 ## Repository structure

-* **core** - includes projects serving as a foundation for building microservices
+* **core** - includes projects of Unicorn platform
 	* **infrastructure** - projects for inter-services communication, data validation, authentication, service registration, etc.
 	* **services** - independent services required to ensure the work of microservices (service-discovery, authentcation, etc.)
 	* **development** - projects to facilitate development and testing of __core__ projects and services.
 These projects reference infrastructure projects directly to speed up development and testing by removing the need to create new nugets for even small changes
-* **eShop** - e-commerce microservices built on top of __core/infrastructure__ projects and using __core/services__ in their operations.
+* **eShop** - example e-commerce microservices built on top of Unicorn platform.
 Right now these projects include only back-end services in early stage of development.

 ## Getting Unicorn.eShop microservices started

-Unicorn.eShop microservices is a collection of e-commerce services serving as an example of what is possible to make using Unicorn infrastrcuture packages.
+Unicorn.eShop microservices is a collection of e-commerce services serving as an example of what is possible to make using Unicorn platform.
 At the moment there are several microservices for Unicorn.eShop e-commerce solution.
 These microservices are containerized and can be started-up without installation of any database or message broker.
 Yet, several things still needs to be done to launch them.

 ### Creating local nuget packages

-Unicorn.eShop miroservices use infrastrucuture nuget packages to configure the host and have required components to ensure their operations.
+Unicorn.eShop miroservices use Unicorn platform nuget packages to configure the host and have required components to ensure their operations.
 The nugets are not pushed to public repository, so they need to be created manually and stored in local nuget store.

-To create local infrastructure packages, after changing pathes to projects and `--output` to your own, in Visual Studio's Developer Powershell (or just standalone Powershell) run the following commands:
+To create local nuget packages, after changing pathes to projects and `--output` to your own, in Visual Studio's Developer Powershell (or just standalone Powershell) run the following commands:

 ```c#
 dotnet pack 'C:\Src\unicorn-project-microservices\core\infrastructure\Unicorn.Core.Infrastructure.Communication.Common\Unicorn.Core.Infrastructure.Communication.Common.csproj' --output 'C:\Users\dsavi\Documents\Local NuGet Store' -p:PackageVersion=1.0.0